Spaghetti is my favourite type of pasta, especially the hollow version (called bucatini) as I find the texture nicer and it holds the sauce better.

 I then add the pasta and cook until the pasta sticks to the splash back when you throw a piece at it.
 I do this to test if the pasta is al dente.
 This simply means that the pasta is almost cooked and still a little firm.
 This state is desirable because the pasta will keep cooking after you drain it and even as it is served.
 You don’t want over cooked pasta. 🙂

-Drain and then cover in a red or white sauce or simply fold in a raw whisked egg and olive oil.
+Drain and then cover in a light red or white sauce or simply fold in a raw whisked egg and olive oil.
+Indeed, Spaghetti Aglio E Olio is one of my favourite comfort foods.